briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 13. _(M)_

-    1. _(1)_ Any taxpayer subject to Municipal income taxation with respect to the taxpayer’s net profit from a business or profession may file a Municipal income tax return, estimated Municipal income tax return, or extension for filing a Municipal income tax return, and may make payment of amounts shown to be due on such returns, by using the Ohio Business Gateway.
+    1. _(1)_ Any taxpayer subject to Municipal income taxation with respect to the taxpayer's net profit from a business or profession may file a Municipal income tax return, estimated Municipal income tax return, or extension for filing a Municipal income tax return, and may make payment of amounts shown to be due on such returns, by using the Ohio Business Gateway.